teixeluis/clustered-heating-controller/README.md

 #### Sensors

-Besides the fan status, I have also consider relevant to include two sources of input data:
+Besides the fan status, I have also considered relevant to include two sources of input data:

  * a temperature sensor (one DS18x20);
  * a current transformer for sensing the heater element current;